cryostatio/cryostat-legacy/COMPOSE_TESTING_README.md

 - **compose-test.bash**: Runs the compose test with the default variables.
 The following options are available:
     * `-a targets`: Sets the number of agent targets.
-    * `-b targets`: Sets the number of JMX targets.
+    * `-j targets`: Sets the number of JMX targets.
     * `-d`: Enables Cryostat duplicate.
     * `-i`: Enables invalid targets.
+    * `-p`: Enables *Postgres* database.
     * `-r`: Enables automated rule that matches all targets.
     * `-s`: Enables periodic target scaling/restarting.
-    * `-A`: Enables all of the above; Sets targets to 10 each.
+    * `-A`: Enables all of the above; Sets number of external targets to 10 each.

 - **test-restart.bash**: Restarts the Cryostat container, but keeps the other containers running.
-Requires the `compose-test.bash` being beforehand with the Cryostat container instance running.
+It assumes that the `compose-test.bash` script is currently being executed and that an instance of the Cryostat container is already running."